GLOBAL MARKETS-European stocks set for biggest quarterly drop since 2020

 Commodity-linked currencies such as the Norwegian crown were down EURNOK=, NOK=D3.

-Gold edged lower, but was still set for its biggest quarterly rise since September 2020 XAU=.
+Gold edged lower, but was still set for its biggest quarterly rise since the third quarter of 2020 XAU=.

 Global FX performancehttp://tmsnrt.rs/2egbfVh